Parks and Recreation

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-The City of Ann Arbor purchased the land that comprises Narrow Gauge Way Nature Area in 2007 from Narrow Gauge Holdings, Inc. and Sondra Gunn Properties for $1.8 million dollars.
+The City of Ann Arbor purchased the land that comprises Narrow Gauge Way Nature Area in 2007 from Narrow Gauge Holdings, Inc. and Sondra Gunn Properties for $1.8 million.
 The money used for the purchase came from the city's Greenbelt Program.
 The Greenbelt program is an innovative land preservation program that has protected thousands of acres of farmland and open space surrounding the city of Ann Arbor.

 The name of the nature area comes from the "narrow gauge rail" constructed by the former property owner, the late Harold Allen.
 Dr. Harold Allen was an aeronautical and research engineer at the University of Michigan from 1939 to 1972.
 He loved trains and started construction on the railway that adjoined his house in 1962.
 Harold used the small locomotive to haul maple sap and firewood to his house from the surrounding woods.

-2010 Park Focus: Narrow Gauge Way by Drew YoungeDyke
+Learn more about Narrow Gauge Way in this article from the Natural Area Preservation (NAP) Newsletter: 2010 Park Focus: Narrow Gauge Way by Drew YoungeDyke